-This subdistrict includes Harvard Square proper and the south side of Massachusetts Avenue as far as Quincy Square.
-The area marks the intersection of town and gown, with Harvard Yard on the north side of Massachusetts Avenue and mixed-use commercial, office, and residential structures on the south side.
-In the early years of settlement, the area was an open space north of the grid-patterned town, south of the Burial Ground, and adjacent to Harvard Yard.
-By the mid-17th century civic buildings appeared on the Square.
-For over 200 years, development in Harvard Square proper has been characterized by mixed uses.
-Residences, college buildings, meeting-houses, courthouses, and a market building were constructed around the Square in the eighteenth and nineteenth centuries.
+Harvard Square subdistrict Google Maps ©2019 Formatted: Font: 10 pt Description This subdistrict includes the center of Harvard Square proper and the south side of Massachusetts Avenue to as far as Quincy Square.
+The area marks the intersection of town and college gown, with Harvard Yard on the north side of Massachusetts Avenue and mixed-use commercial, office, and residential structures on the south side.
+The strong presence of the MBTA subway station at the center of the Square reflects Harvard Square's long history as a transportation hub.
+In the early years of the Newtowne (later Cambridge) settlement, the area was an open space to the north of the grid-patterned town, south of the Burial Ground, and adjacent to the highwayHarvard Yard.
+By 1790the mid-17th century civic buildings appeared on, structures built in this area began to orient themselves toward the Square.
+For over 200 years, development in Harvard Square proper has always been for characterized by mixed uses.
+Residences, college buildings, several meetinghouses, two-courthouses, and a market building were constructed around the Formatted: Superscript Square in the eighteenth and nineteenth centuries.
 Massachusetts Avenue from Dunster Street to Quincy Square was developed in the 19th century with mixed-use private dormitories and student clubs and continues to serve students with retail stores and services.
 The strong presence of the MBTA subway station reflects Harvard Square's long history as a transportation hub.
 Three- to five-story structures built out to the sidewalk predominate the south and west sides of Massachusetts Avenue near Harvard Square.
-The historic structures facing on the south and west sides of the Square itself include the Cambridge Savings Bank, the Read Block, the Abbot Building, 1-8 Brattle Street, the Harvard Cooperative Society, College House, and the Harvard Square
+The historic structures facing on the south and west

+Harvard Square, with the Abbot Building (center) sides of the Square itself include the Cambridge Savings Bank, the Read Block-buildings, the Abbot Building, 1-8 Brattle Street, the Harvard Cooperative Society, College House, and the Harvard Square Kiosk.
-Kiosk.
 Of these, the Abbot Building (1909) pioneered the Georgian Revival Style that in 1913 was recommended by the Harvard Square Business Association as appropriate for a collegiate business center.
 Certain mid-twentieth-century structures, such as Holyoke Center and the Fleet Bank (Harvard Trust Company) facade, have attained their own architectural significance.
-Although the architectural significance of Holyoke Center is acknowledged, another development of its size in the Square cannot be recommended.
+Although the architectural significance of Holyoke Center is acknowledged, another development of its size in the Square is not cannot be recommended.
 The mixed-use dormitories and clubs are of great architectural and historic significance.
 The smaller scale buildings on the side streets down to Mt.
 Auburn Street vary in quality and significance but provide a valuable context for the grander architecture on the avenue.
 Efforts in this subdistrict should also focus on the retention of the small retail storefronts that add vitality to the streetscape.

 Harvard Cooperative Society (1924), former Harvard Trust Co.
-(1956), College House (1832-74)

-Public Spaces

-Public spaces in this area include the plaza around the Kiosk and the Harvard Station headhouse, Forbes Plaza at the Smith Campus Center, and sidewalks in various states of repair.
+(1956), College House (1832-74) Public Spaces Public spaces in this area include the plaza around the Kiosk and the Harvard Station headhouse, Forbes Plaza at the Smith Campus Center, and sidewalks in various states of repair.
 Harvard Yard, a semi-public space, abuts the conservation district but is under the jurisdiction of the Old Cambridge Historic District.
 The 2000 Study Committee Report recommended that "all publicly-accessible open spaces on private and public properties should be preserved.
 The public space in the center of Harvard Square should be well maintained for the general enjoyment and safety of its pedestrian users.
 The materials and design of the public space at the center of the Square can be used as a reference when designing future improvements to open spaces in the district."
+Formatted: Font: 10 pt